fa15073/big/start.md

 a.
 b.
 c.
-one who is excessively fixated on his own desires, needs, etc. to change argument one's concept of oneself to take one, skip one, etc. philosophy of putting an- other's welfare above one's own a change other possible interested in the welfare of
+a. one who is excessively fixated on his own desires, needs, etc. bto change argument one's concept of oneself to take one, skip one, etc. philosophy of putting another's welfare above one's own a change other possible interested in the welfare of